ryantd42/NY-Legislative-Git/2023/S525A-2023/bill.md

- Introduced  by Sen. GALLIVAN -- read twice and ordered printed, and when printed to be committed to the Committee on Civil Service and Pensions
+ Introduced  by Sen. GALLIVAN -- read twice and ordered printed, and when printed to be committed to the Committee on Civil Service and Pensions -- committee discharged, bill amended, ordered  reprinted  as  amended and recommitted to said committee

  AN  ACT  to  authorize Kim Bowers to receive certain service credit with the New York state and local employees' retirement system

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Notwithstanding  any  other  provision  of the law to the contrary, Kim Bowers, an employee of the Erie County Water Authority and a member of the New York state and local employees'  retirement  system, who  for  the  period  beginning January 1, 2006 and ending November 19, 2018, was employed as a member of the Zoning Board of Appeals  with  the town  of  Orchard  Park,  and who, for reasons not ascribable to her own negligence, failed to become a member of such retirement  system  during such  employment  with the town of Orchard Park, shall be deemed to have joined the New York state and local employees' retirement system on  the date  January  1, 2006, if within one year of the effective date of this act, she shall file a written request with the state comptroller.
   § 2.
 No contributions made to the New York state and local  employees' retirement  system  by  Kim  Bowers shall be returned or refunded to her pursuant to this act.
   § 3.
 All past service costs of implementing the  provisions  of  this act shall be borne by the town of Orchard Park.
   § 4.
 This act shall take effect immediately.
   FISCAL NOTE.--Pursuant to Legislative Law, Section 50:
   This  bill would grant retroactive Tier 4 status in the New York State and Local Employees' Retirement System to Kim Bowers, a current  Tier  6 member  employed  by  the Erie County Water Authority, by changing their date of membership to January 1, 2006.
 There will be no refund of member contributions.
-  If this bill is enacted during the 2023 legislative session, we antic- ipate  that  there  will  be  an increase of approximately $5,600 in the

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD00371-02-3
+  LBD00371-03-3
- S. 525  2
+ S. 525--A  2

- annual contributions of the Erie County Water Authority for  the  fiscal year  ending March 31, 2024.
+  If this bill is enacted during the 2023 legislative session, we antic- ipate that there will be an increase  of  approximately  $5,600  in  the annual  contributions  of the Erie County Water Authority for the fiscal year ending March 31, 2024.
 In future years, this cost will vary as  the billing rates and salary of Kim Bowers change.
   In addition to the annual contributions discussed above, there will be an  immediate  past  service cost of approximately $13,900 which will be